simplicitesoftware/docs/content/CTG_50_docs/CTG_70_devops/LSN_100_code-quality/code-quality.md

 You need to have [Apache Maven&reg;](https://maven.apache.org) installed.

-You may also want to set this [_Simplicite way_ profile](sonarqube-profile-java.xml) as default Java profile in SonarQube to avoid useless issues in the context of a Simplicité module.
+You may also want to set the _Simplicite way_ profile as default Java profile in SonarQube to avoid useless issues in the context of a Simplicité module.

 ### Usage